hashicorp/terraform-provider-azurerm/website/docs/r/api_management_policy_fragment.html.markdown

 The following arguments are supported:

-* `api_management_name` - (Required) The name of the API Management Service.
-Changing this forces a new Api Management Policy Fragment to be created.
+* `api_management_id` - (Required) The id of the API Management Service.

-* `resource_group_name` - (Required) The name of the Resource Group in which the API Management Service exists.
 Changing this forces a new Api Management Policy Fragment to be created.

 * `name` - (Required) The name which should be used for this Api Management Policy Fragment.
 Changing this forces a new Api Management Policy Fragment to be created.